 If you are running your very first full marathon, (need a training plan?) then your goal is probably going to be to finish the race.
 In this case, you will want to focus on putting in the miles of the long run, building your endurance as you build miles, and not dwell to much on how fast or slow you are going.

-However, if you are training for a specific time goal, maybe you are training to qualify for the Boston Marathon, (we offer a couple of time goal training plans), then you may want to change the style of your long training run to allow you to build endurance while focusing on your time goal pacing.
+However, if you are training for a specific time goal, maybe you are training to qualify for the Boston Marathon, (we offer 7 different finishing time goal marathon training plans), then you may want to change the style of your long training run to allow you to build endurance while focusing on your time goal pacing.

 Therefore, for those that do want to reach a specific marathon race finishing time I like to recommend to them to incorporate 3 different long run training styles.
 Let's talk a bit about each one, why you should incorporate them into your marathon training plan to reach a time goal and when you should schedule them before your marathon.